 Standardization

 If you’re planning to install multiple TVs to display different types of content, you need to standardize your equipment to support all of them.
+A company with multiple locations can benefit from standardized digital signage solutions to ensure consistent communication and branding across all sites.
+Using Manufacturing dashboard software ensures that your screens are synchronized with real-time production data, creating a unified display system across your facility.
 There are two ways you can do this.
 Either you purchase multiple media players to operate each TV or you use an HDMI splitter, which connects a single media player to multiple monitors.
 The latter is the most economical option.

 Screen Displays